 A study of the various types and handling of fuels used in aircraft.
-Includes a study of aircraft fuel systems, fuel-metering methods and the inspection, checking, servicing, troubleshooting, repair, and overhaul of fuel systems and their components.
+Includes a study of aircraft fuel systems, fuel metering methods and the inspection, checking, servicing, troubleshooting, repair and overhaul of fuel systems and their components, and fire detection and protection.
 Spring